There are no upsides to being fat

 §7 – Exercise

-(Part 7 of 13 in series, Changes and Results)
+This entry is part 7 of 13 in the series Changes and Results

 Exercise is not about weight loss.